 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.

 If it has expired or is damaged, return it to your pharmacist for disposal.

-If you are not sure whether you should start treatment with this medicine, talk to your doctor.
+If you are not sure if you should start treatment with this medicine, talk to your doctor.

 Tell your doctor if you have or have had any of the following medical conditions:

-condition or tumour of the adrenal glands and/or pituitary glands
+condition or tumour of the adrenal and/or pituitary glands

 thin or weak bones, or bones that tend to break easily (osteoporosis)